ibrahimburakezdemir/Square-Puzzle-Game/README.md

 # Square-Puzzle-Game
-## A C# based Puzzle game that provides picture control with bitmaps.
+A C# based Puzzle game that provides picture control with bitmaps. <br />
 ..\puzzle\bin\Debug\yourImage You can add the photo you want to this path.